 Select an Email Marketing Platform

 Once you’ve outlined what your goals are, it’s important that you find an email marketing platform that caters to your needs.
 MailChimp tends to be the most popular option, but you can check alternatives here.
+We also recommend Sprout24 as a Mailchimp alternative.
 The purpose of an email marketing platform is for those who want to use autoresponders and email triggers.
 Finding a specialist email platform that lets you send automated and targeted emails can help boost your following.
 The main options are:

 Weigh up the features and prices for each of the above and see which one best suits your needs and budget.